waldrain/waldrain.github.io/moniwonig.md

 - cover with wood cladding
 - add horizontal stiffening batten at bottom inside of cladding above EGN ground floor window
 - wood cladding above west window
-- cover cladding gaps/joins with battens, stuelpschalungsabdecklatten &larr; we are here
+- cover cladding gaps/joins with battens, stuelpschalungsabdecklatten
-- add a little protective roof above the AC unit?
+- add a little protective roof above the AC unit? &ndash; no, that might hinder ventilation
-- cover and waterproof A/C piping better
+- cover and waterproof A/C piping better &ndash; done
-- add a second double glazing outside the north window (or both windows?)
+- add a second double glazing outside the north window 93 x 125 cm (or both windows?) &larr; we are here
 - alternative: replace existing window glass U-Wert 2.8 with new glass U-Wert 1.3
 - cover isum foil in cladding gaps at the top under the roof
 - cover isum foil in cladding gap above EGN north window